 One of the major benefits of data mining is it helps you detect fraud.
 But how?
 For beginners, it examines past fraudulent activities and works to avoid them from happening again.
 It keenly watches and instantly detects if it notices any similar transactional method.
 It enables organizations to take proper measures to eliminate fraud from happening.
 Institutions such as financial organizations or banks can utilize data mining in order to predict fraudulent trends and help minimize debts.

 4. Improves Customer Loyalty

 When a competitor offers a lower price, clients usually jump from one vendor to the other.
 If you want to minimize your customer churning rate, data mining can be the biggest help.
-For instance, data mining uses the customer cluster model where it utilizes the data from audiences on social media platforms to create ideas for enhancing brand service and improve loyalty.
+For instance, data mining uses the customer cluster model which utilizes the data from audiences on social media platforms to create ideas for enhancing brand service and improving loyalty.

 Data mining is not always as client-centric as we would like.
 It’s focused on providing your business visibility into how to develop your services while receiving feedback on product development.